-Kevin Garnett only knew one way to play for nearly two decades and that was to leave it all out on the floor.
+Kevin Garnett only knew one way to play for over two decades and that was to leave it all out on the floor.

 "The Kid" who entered the NBA straight out of high-school, wrote the last chapter of a 19-year playing career by entering the Naismith Basketball Hall-of-Fame.
 Garnett reached the pinnacle of the basketball world on Saturday, officially closing the book on that part of his life forever.